 The morning-after pill is a type of emergency birth control (contraception).
-The purpose of emergency contraception is to prevent pregnancy after a woman has had unprotected sex.
-Morning-after pills contain either levonorgestrel (Plan B One-Step, Next Choice) or ulipristal (Ella).
+The purpose of emergency contraception is to prevent pregnancy after a woman has had unprotected sex or after her birth control method has failed.

-Plan B One-Step is available over-the-counter without prescription.
-Next Choice is available over-the-counter for women age 17 and older.
-Ella is available only with a prescription from your doctor or health care provider.
+Plan B One-Step is available over-the-counter without a prescription; ulipristal is available only with a prescription from your doctor or health care provider.

 April 14, 2015

 - Zieman M. Emergency contraception. http://www.uptodate.com/home.
 Accessed March 4, 2015.

 - FDA approves Plan B One-Step emergency contraceptive for use without a prescription for all women of child-bearing potential.
 U.S. Food and Drug Administration. http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm358082.htm.
 Accessed March 4, 2015.

 - Shohel M, et al. A systematic review of effectiveness and safety of different regimens of levonorgestrel oral tablets for emergency contraception.
 BioMed Central Women's Health.
 2014;14:54.

 - Ella (prescribing information).
 Parsippany, N.J.: Watson Pharma Inc.; 2012. http://pi.watson.com/data_stream.asp?product_group=1699&p=pi&language=E. Accessed March 4, 2015.